mspath/aoc2018/README.md

 ### Day 12 Subterranean Sustainability

-predict the state of subterrean plants
+predict the state of subterranean plants

+### Day 13 Mine Cart Madness

+predict crashes in a mine cart track

 ---